-Road authorities should keep records of maintenance activities (location, actions etc.) for auditing purposes.
-This information may assist when reviewing the Road safety exemption procedure.
+Rail managers should keep records of, or document their maintenance activities (location, actions etc.) for auditing purposes.
+This information may assist when reviewing the Railways exemption procedure.

 Consultation with DELWP and offsets are not required.

 2.1.2 Maintenance best practice